dosemu2/fdpp/README.md

 kernel core and a 64bit compiler framework for it.

 ## portability
-fdpp uses just a couple of libc calls, namely malloc() and a few string functions.
-Also currently it uses STL, hence the libstdc++ dependency.
-Maybe in the future I'll port it to libsupc++.
+fdpp can work in any environment with STL/C++ runtime support.
-So fdpp can work in any environment with STL/libstdc++ support.
+Requirements to the standard libraries are very small, far within the ISO standards.
+No posix or OS-specific APIs are used.
 But the requirements to the compiler are exceptionally high, so clang++ is the only compiler to build fdpp with.